Nebraska Nursing License Requirements

-The Application for Nursing is used to apply to the Nebraska Department of Health and Human Services for initial licensure.4 All registered nurses must be at least 19 years of age and have legal status as a citizen or immigrant in the US.3 Supporting documents to demonstrate proof of age and citizenship status must be included with the application.3 Applicants should also include a signed, recently taken wallet size photograph with the application.4 The program of nursing from which the candidate graduated should send official transcripts directly to the Nebraska Department of Health and Human Services.4 Candidates must thoroughly complete all applicable sections of the application form must be completed thoroughly, including Section H – Attestation.4 Where signatures are required, the originals and not copies should be sent to the Nebraska Department of Health and Human Services.4
+The Application for Nursing is used to apply to the Nebraska Department of Health and Human Services for initial licensure.4 All registered nurses must be at least 19 years of age and have legal status as a citizen or immigrant in the US.3 Supporting documents to demonstrate proof of age and citizenship status must be included with the application.3 Applicants should also include a signed, recently taken wallet size photograph with the application.4 The program of nursing from which the candidate graduated should send official transcripts directly to the Nebraska Department of Health and Human Services.4 Candidates must thoroughly complete all applicable sections of the application form, including Section H – Attestation.4 Where signatures are required, the originals (not copies) should be sent to the Nebraska Department of Health and Human Services.4

 3. Register for and Take the National Council Licensure Examination for Registered Nurses.

-Applicants who are successful in the NCLEX-RN attempt will be able to check license status through the License Lookup function on the Nebraska Department of Health and Human Services website.5 A paper license will follow by regular mail.5 Those who are not successful at the NCLEX-RN on the first attempt may re-apply to take the exam after a 45 day wait period.7
+Applicants who are successful in the NCLEX-RN attempt will be able to check license status through the License Lookup function on the Nebraska Department of Health and Human Services website.5 A paper license will follow by regular mail.5 Those who are not successful at the NCLEX-RN on the first attempt may re-apply to take the exam after a 45-day waiting period.7

 8 Steps to Become a Nurse Practitioner in Nebraska